GeoCenter/StataTraining/part4.md

 For our final presentation we will cover the principles of data visualization.

-####  Part 2 Goals
+####  Part 4 Goals
 1. become a critical consumer of data visualizations
 2. understand best practices and principles to convey information graphically
 3. apply these practices and principles to implement a visualization of real data

 #### Exercises
-- Exercise 1: 75 & 37
+- Exercise 1: Sketch as many ways as you can think of to represent 75 & 37.
+Inspired by <a href = "http://blog.visual.ly/45-ways-to-communicate-two-quantities/" target = "_blank">Santiago Ortiz</a>
-- Exercise 2: evaluating a graphic
 - Exercise 3: sketch a visualization

 #### <a href = "https://github.com/GeoCenter/StataTraining/blob/master/Day4/DoFiles/visualizationWarmup.do" target="_blank">Homework</a>